Welcome to my website

 When time permits, I do some management consulting focusing on understanding and improving social networks within organizations.
 Here's an essay on the network structures of innovation.
 I have also done some counter-terrorism work.

-My father is Joe Borgatti.
+My father was Joe Borgatti.
 You can learn about him from this YouTube video created by the America for Bulgaria Foundation.
 See also his book, ADELA: The noble and birth and costly death of early venture capitalism in Latin America.

 I've recently been made a Kentucky Colonel, an honor I share with Elvis Presley and one or two other people.